-The Board of Directors has determined that Ms. Cholmondeley possesses all of the attributes of an "audit committee financial expert," as such term is defined in Item 407 of Regulation S-K of the Securities and Exchange Commission.
-Ms. Cholmondeley also serves on the audit committee of Minerals Technologies Inc., which is a public company.
-The Audit Committee Charter does not permit any member of the Audit Committee to serve on the audit committees of more than two other public companies, unless the Board of Directors has determined that such simultaneous service would not impair the ability of such member to serve effectively on our Audit Committee, and such determination is disclosed in our annual proxy statement.
+The Board of Directors has determined that Ms. Plourde possesses all of the attributes of an "audit committee financial expert," as such term is defined in Item 407 of Regulation S-K of the Securities and Exchange Commission.
+Ms. Plourde also serves on the audit committee of two other public companies: Pall Corporation and of OM Group Inc. (The Audit Committee Charter does not permit any member of the Audit Committee to serve on the audit committees of more than two other public companies, unless the Board of Directors has determined that such simultaneous service would not impair the ability of such member to serve effectively on our Audit Committee, and such determination is disclosed in our annual proxy statement.)
 Pursuant to the NYSE Rules, the Board of Directors has determined that all of the current members of the Audit Committee are "financially literate" and that at least one member of the Committee has "accounting or related financial management expertise."
 The Board of Directors believes that all of the current members of the Audit Committee are well qualified to perform the functions for which the Committee is responsible.

 Compensation Committee.
 The Compensation Committee is generally responsible for determining the compensation of our directors and executive officers.
-A copy of the Committee's Charter is available at the Corporate Governance section of our website (www.albint.com).
-The current members of the Compensation Committee are John F. Cassidy, Jr. (Chairman), John Scannell, and John Standish.
+A copy of the Committee's charter is available at the Corporate Governance section of our website (www.albint.com).
+The current members of the Compensation Committee are John F. Cassidy, Jr. (Chair), John Scannell, and John Standish.